 As a matter of history, in 1959 the Upper Noe Valley Neighborhood Council defined its boundaries as:

-Clipper & Douglas to Dolores, over Dolores to 25th St., down to Mission, out Mission to San Jose, south on San Jose to Miguel, west on Miguel to Laidley Street, over Laidley to 30th street, to Castro, over Castro to Valley, Valley to Diamond and back to Clipper Street.
+Clipper & Douglass to Dolores, over Dolores to 25th St., down to Mission, out Mission to San Jose, south on San Jose to Miguel, west on Miguel to Laidley Street, over Laidley to 30th street, to Castro, over Castro to Valley, Valley to Diamond and back to Clipper Street.

 The green line is the 1959 boundary of Upper Noe Valley.